 - Attendees should be bring their own snacks & drinks for open water sessions

-Head Coach – Peter Helling is a USA Triathlon level 2 Endurance coach, USA Cycling level 2 coach w/ distinction & certified skills instructor, and USA Swimming coach.
-Peter has developed athletes at the national championship and world championship level.
+Head Coach – Peter has developed athletes at the national championship and world championship level.
 He employs a friendly, supportive, and guiding coaching style allowing each athlete to develop at their own pace.
 Athlete learning is at the center of Peter’s approach.

 Peter is a distance freestyle specialist, with multiple Ironman and open water swim finishes, including the Bermuda 10k.
-He is a USA Triathlon all American, and WTC silver athlete.
+He is a USA Triathlon All American, and WTC silver athlete with 20 years of competition experience at all Triathlon distances.

 Head Coach – John Stewart is a USA Triathlon Level 2 Certified Coach, and Head Women’s Triathlon Coach for Wagner College (DI).
 He is a USA Swimming Coach Member and US Masters Swimming Level III Coach.
 His USA Swimming club, the Brooklyn Stingrays, trains competitive swimmers ages 6-18yrs.